Stay up to date with notifications from The Independent

 Your support helps us to tell the story

 He is being sued by a woman identified only as a “Jane Roe” who says she was first hired to do hair and makeup for his wife, Trisha Yearwood, in 1999.
-She says she began working for Brooks directly in 2017.
+She said she began working for Brooks directly in 2017.

-“Usually there were others on Brooks’ private jet but this time, Ms Roe and Brooks were the only two passengers,” the complaint reportedly states.
+“Usually there were others on Brooks’ private jet but this time, Ms Roe and Brooks were the only two passengers,” the complaint stated.
 “Once in Los Angeles at the hotel, Ms Roe could not believe that Brooks had booked a hotel suite with one bedroom and she did not have a separate room.”

 She alleges that Brooks raped her, and that on subsequent occasions he physically groped her and made “repeated remarks” about “having a threesome” with his wife.